Dennis Burkley

 Dennis Henry Burkley (September 10, 1945 – July 14, 2013) was an American actor.
 In a career spanning four decades, he appeared in numerous films and television series.
-He was best known for his role as Theo in Son in Law.
+He is best known for his role as Principal Carl Moss in King of the Hill.

 Early life

 Burkley was born in Los Angeles, California, the son of Imogene (née Ware) and Henry Burkley.
 He grew up in Grand Prairie, Texas, and graduated from Texas Christian University.

 Career

 In his 1980s and 1990s appearances, Burkley was most recognizable for his large 6 ft 3 in and 300 lb frame, scruffy beard, and Southern accent.